 Deliveries will take place on November 25th.
 Currently we are servicing 4 shelters with a combined total of 20 families.
 We also have 41 families that either living in a double up, motel or transitional housing.
 Collection boxes will be available at HPS Central Office on the 8th floor, on the 9th floor, and in the Welcome Center by Friday, 11/15.
 Thank you in advance for your generous donations.

 Also, The Welcome Center is asking HPS department who can to “Adopt-a-Shelter” this Thanksgovong, which means to commit to bring hot food to one of the four participating shelters on Thursday, November 28th, Thanksgiving Day.

 Heads-up for December!
-At the Staff Holiday Party we will be once again collecting children's books under the tree, as well as event and admissions tickets to anything in Hartford that is child-freindly and within walking distance of our shelters.
-If you can donate or want to suggest an organization that may, please contact Rhiannon.
+At the Staff Holiday Party we will be once again collecting children’s books under the tree, as well as event and admissions tickets to anything in Hartford that is child-friendly and within walking distance of our shelters.
+If you can donate or want to suggest an organization that may, please contact Marta Bentham @ (860)695-5855.